bigmlcom/python/docs/index.rst

 installed, but that is optional: we fall back to Python's built-in JSON libraries is ``simplejson`` is not found.

+`Node.js <https://nodejs.org/en>`_ is not installed by default, but will be needed for `Local Pipelines <local_resources.html#local-pipelines` to work when datasets containing new added features are part of the transformation workflow.

 The bindings provide support to use the ``BigML`` platform to create, update, get and delete resources, but also to produce local predictions using the models created in ``BigML``.
 Most of them will be actionable with the basic